Is JBA going to be in person?

 How are students assigned to courses?

 The Academy attempts to place students in their first class choice, but some classes have more applicants than seats available.
-The instructor for each class reviews student files and determines whether an applicant would be able to successfully complete the class by considering such factors as the student’s ACT score, school transcript, essay responses, letter of recommendation, and, if applicable, their previous work at the Academy.
-We do not require a certain score on the ACT/SAT but use it as a placement tool.
+The instructor for each class reviews student files and determines whether an applicant would be able to successfully complete the class by considering such factors as the student’s school transcript, essay responses, letter of recommendation, and, if applicable, their previous work at the Academy.

 When will I find out what class I’ve gotten?

 After each instructor has reviewed all of his/her applications and chosen his/her students, we will notify the students via mail around early March of acceptance to the Academy.